 If you are an organisation, here are the 3 steps you need to take in order to strengthen your printer security from malicious attacks:

-- Ensure that only authorized persons have access to the printer.
+- Physical and network security- Ensure that only authorized persons have access to the printer.

 - Keep the printer out of the sensitive portion of the corporate network via secure authentication and authorization protections in place.